zx25ai/5m-data-1.1-intro-data-science/lesson.md

 ## Part 2 - Introduction to data science toolbox

-Welcome to our course!
 To get started, we'll need to set up your environment with essential software applications that will allow you to run models and execute Python and SQL code.

 One key aspect of this course is learning to use the Command Line Interface (CLI).
 The CLI is a powerful tool that data scientists and engineers use to interact with their computers and execute commands efficiently.
 Instead of clicking through a graphical user interface (GUI), you'll be typing commands into a text terminal application.